noodldocs/noodldocs.github.io/nodes/data/object.md

 **Changed**
 Signal when any of the properties of this object have changed.

+**Fetched**
+Signal when the object has fetched and updated it's outputs.
+(Even if they have changed or not)

 ### Properties
 An object can have any amount of properties.
 Each property will get one output to get the current value.